 - ASC-H – High-grade atypical squamous cells were detected, although they are most likely the result of HPV.
 A colposcopy will likely be recommended.

 - LSIL – Low-grade squamous intraepithelial cell lesions were detected, and HPV is likely the cause.
-Another Pap smear may be necessary in 12 months.
+Often, another Pap smear and HPV testing may be necessary in 12 months.

-- AGC – Atypical glandular cells were detected, and a colposcopy will likely be recommended.
+- AGC – Atypical glandular cells were detected, and a colposcopy and further testing will likely be recommended.

 - Cancer – Cancerous cells were detected, and prompt treatment is necessary.